Limba language

 The Limba language, Hulimba, is a Niger–Congo language of Sierra Leone and Guinea.
-It is not closely related to other languages and appears to form its own branch of the Niger–Congo family.
+It is not closely related to other languages and appears to form its own branch of the Atlantic–Congo family.
 Dialects include Tonko, Sela, Kamuke (or Ke), Wara-wara, Keleng, Biriwa, and Safroko.
 The eastern variety, spoken primarily in Guinea, is quite distinct.
 Limba has a system of noun classes, marked by an old, eroded set of prefixes augmented by a newer set of enclitics.

 Distribution

 Ethnologue lists the following two varieties of Limba, spoken in Guinea and Sierra Leone.

 East Limba is spoken in Ouré-Kaba, Guinea.

 West-Central Limba is spoken in northern Sierra Leone.
 It is spoken in the Little Scarcies River area in east Bombali District and northeast Kambia District, as well as north of Makeni.

 Phonology

 Like neighboring Temne, Limba has an unusual contrast among its consonants.
 It distinguishes dental and alveolar, but the dental consonants are apical and the alveolar consonants are laminal, the opposite of the general pattern.